alexbfree/thesis/src/chapter-4.md

 These cards were then used as research stimuli (see 3.5.2) within a preliminary study in which I met with four families in their homes[^7] and conducted a variety of participatory design activities and design games in order to explore family attitudes to family civic data.
 This study has been published at CHI [@bowyer2018b] where its full findings are detailed, and these findings serve as researcher sensitisation to inform the main Case Study One.
 We found that once families had understood data as "stored information about their lives" they were able to very effectively engage and talk about it.
 The use of the games and the cards was very successful, keeping a light and playful environment and making the topic relatable.
 The topics on the cards served as a focal point that allowed families to talk freely about their own lives and views without feeling personally interrogated, as they were dissociated from the participants' lives.

-[^7]: The first interview was a 'trial run' with a couple selected by convenience sample, and conducted in a University meeting room at the participants request.
+[^7]: The first of these interviews was a 'trial run' with a couple selected by convenience sample, and conducted in a University meeting room not their home at the participants' request.

 ### What is the Family Perspective on Their Civic Data and its Use?